purpleorchid360/KMHinstitute2021/content/diploma/physiotherapy.md

 ### Career Options

 - **Physiotherapy assistants** work in hospitals, orthopedic departments, rehabilitation centres, schools for the mentally retarded and physically disabled children.
-- They also have a lot of opportunities to work in government hospitals.
+- They also have a lot of opportunities to work in Government hospitals.

 ### Medium